Ballyhoo!: Detonate (2018)

+Message to the World (2020)

-The band's latest album, Message to the World was released on June 5, 2020.
+The band's eighth studio album, Message to the World, was released on June 5, 2020, during the height of the COVID-19 pandemic.
 Top tracks are, "Social Drinker" and "Renegade" featuring Ted Bowne from Passafire, as well as the self-titled single.

 On August 21, 2020, the single "I'll Be Ok" was released with Howi Spangler on acoustic guitar.
 Wanting to "shed light on depression and help people find the resources they need to cope", he explained, "I wrote this song when I was feeling really down one night...Nothing felt right.
 It was hard to be happy in that moment.
 So I wrote about it."

-In 2021, Ballyhoo! was featured as one of the reggae/punk artists on The House That Bradley Built, a charity compilation honoring Sublime's lead singer Bradley Nowell, helping musicians with substance abuse.
+In January 2021, Ballyhoo! was featured as one of the reggae/punk artists on The House That Bradley Built, a charity compilation honoring Sublime's lead singer Bradley Nowell, helping musicians with substance abuse.
 They covered Sublime's song "S.T.P."
 Also, the band was featured on Collie Buddz second riddim album, Cali Roots Riddim 2021 with their single, "The Come Up".

 On December 24, 2021, Ballyhoo released their fourth EP titled Planet Sad Boi on Right Coast Records.
 It's a 4-song EP that features the single "Beachside Baby" and includes a cover of The Eagles song "Please Come Home For Christmas".

+On August 9, 2022, Ballyhoo! digitally released a live album, Live at Toad's Place that was recorded at Toad's Place in New Haven, Connecticut on December 29, 2019.
+It featured 42 minutes of 11 live tracks.

+Shellshock (2023)

+Ballyhoo! recorded their ninth studio album, Shellshock, which was released on Ineffable Records on August 25, 2023.
+The first single was released on June 2, titled "Clip My Wings".
+The 14-track album features reggae rock artists, The Elovaters, HIRIE, Iya Terra, Kyle Smith and Tropidelic, as well as their home state buddies, Bumpin Uglies.